deephaven/deploy/README.md

  terraform plan
  terraform apply -auto-approve
  ```

-# If you get any errors as terraform like command not found.
+ If you get any errors in terraform like command not found.
 Please follow the Prerequisites.

 7) Once the terraform apply is successful it will print an external IP on your screen.
     Copy the IP and paste in the browser url as below to access Deephaven IDE application.

     http://EXTERNAL-IP/10000/ide